imreyes/datasciencecoursera/Getting&CleaningData/Week4ProgrammingAssignment/README.md

 6. Convert `Activity` and `Subject` variables into factors.

-7. Make new dataset containing averages of each measurement variable, by combinations of each `Activity` and each 'Subject' (volunteer).
+7. Make new dataset containing averages of each measurement variable, by combinations of each `Activity` and each `Subject` (volunteer).

-8. Output the dataset obtained from Step 7 into 'TidySummary.txt' file under the `./data/` folder.
+8. Output the dataset obtained from Step 7 into `TidySummary.txt` file under the `./data/` folder.

 9. Reset the working directory the same as the beginning.

-__Final note:__ The work starts from and ends at current working directory, where all files, including the final 'TidySummary.txt' output, stored in `./data/` folder.
+__Final note:__ The work starts from and ends at current working directory, where all files, including the final `TidySummary.txt` output, stored in `./data/` folder.